AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/understanding-dynamic-content.md

 # Understanding Dynamic Content {#understanding-dynamic-content}

-There is a lot more to personalization than just "Hi&nbsp;{{First Name}}".
+There is a lot more to personalization than just "Hi {{First Name}}".
 With Marketo dynamic content, you can customize how different people see a landing page or email.

 >[!NOTE]
 >